 Eye problems connected to other vaccines

-While the COVID-19 vaccines have, so far, not caused any worrying side effects related to vision, other vaccines have been linked to eye and vision side effects.
+While the COVID-19 vaccines have, so far, not caused worrisome side effects related to vision, vaccines for several other conditions have been linked to eye and vision problems.
 Here’s a rundown of those issues:

 Seasonal flu vaccine

 In rare cases, some patients who’ve received the flu vaccine experienced mild symptoms like eye redness, eye pain and blurred vision.